AndrewBuck/cosmic/README.txt

 (Note these are mainly needed on the worker nodes running celery workers, not necessarily on the webserver itself)

-sudo apt-get install sextractor astrometry.net
+sudo apt install imagemagick

 identify - part of imagemagick.
 Calculates image statistics for an image.
 	(width, height, bit depth, etc)

 convert - the main tool from imagemagick.
 Used to make thumbnails.

-sextractor - Source Extractor: Finds stars and galaxies in an image.
+source-extractor - Source Extractor: Finds stars and galaxies in an image.
 Also must
-	copy /usr/share/sextractor/default.* into the directory where it is being run or it will complain about missing configuration files.
+	copy /usr/share/source-extractor/* into the directory where it is being run or it will complain about missing configuration files.
 This is a very powerful program, and we should look into using more of its functionality.